I’m getting my first gynecological exam next week. Do I have to shave my pubic hair? I heard that most people do.

 Your body belongs only to you.

 That means that no one else can decide how you should groom your pubic hair.
 If you do decide that you want to remove your pubic hair, that’s your call!
 We do, however, recommend taking some precautions.
 Pubic hair creates a barrier between your sensitive bits and bacteria, and removal can cause irritation or infection if it’s not done carefully.

-When shaving, change razors often and use thick shaving cream, and make sure to shave in the same direction that the hair grows.
-If visiting a waxing salon, look for places that use fresh tools (no “double-dipping” sticks in hot wax, which spreads germs) and gloves, and ask questions about their sanitation processes.
+When shaving, change razors often and use thick shaving cream.
+Make sure to shave in the same direction that the hair grows.
+If you decide to visit a waxing salon, look for places that use fresh tools (no “double-dipping” sticks in hot wax, which spreads germs) and gloves, and ask questions about their sanitation processes.

 Whatever your pubic hair care decision is, own it!
 Your clinician won’t care, so it’s up to you to decide what feels right.